City of Sherwood

-Install, maintain, inspect and repair of City sanitary sewer and storm drain systems, including: clean sanitary sewer and storm lines, remove debris, inspect and repair manholes and catch basins, install and remove flow monitoring equipment, mow vegetation, mix and apply chemicals.
+- Install, maintain, inspect and repair of City sanitary sewer and storm drain systems, including: clean sanitary sewer and storm lines, remove debris, inspect and repair manholes and catch basins, install and remove flow monitoring equipment, mow vegetation, mix and apply chemicals.
 Dye and smoke test system to establish service connection, flow tests and any infiltration/exfiltration that may be present.
-Conduct locates to accurately mark underground infrastructure lines.

-Operate various public works equipment, e.g. dump truck, loader, backhoe, mower, jack hammer, chain saw, lance torch, handheld meter reading equipment, etc. Perform operator maintenance, such as conducting pre- and post-operation checks, maintaining proper fluid levels, changing parts, cleaning, etc. Adhere to and perform established maintenance schedules on vehicles and equipment, e.g. service, tune-ups, etc.
+- Operate various public works equipment, e.g. dump truck, loader, backhoe, mower, jack hammer, chain saw, lance torch, handheld meter reading equipment, street sweeper, combo cleaner, Perform operator maintenance, such as conducting pre- and post-operation checks, maintaining proper fluid levels, changing parts, cleaning, etc.

-Maintain cooperative working relationships with City staff, other organizations and the general public.
-Follow all safety rules and procedures for work areas.
+- Maintain cooperative working relationships with City staff, other organizations and the general

-PHYSICAL DEMANDS OF POSITION: While performing the duties of this position, the employee is frequently required to stand, sit, extensive walking while reading water meters, bend, stoop, communicate, reach and manipulate objects, tools or controls.
+Physical Demands: While performing the duties of this position, the employee is frequently required to stand, sit, , bend, stoop, communicate, reach and manipulate objects, tools or controls.
 The position requires mobility.
 Many duties are physically demanding requiring entry to confined spaces and occasionally moving materials weighing up to 100 pounds.
 Movement of materials weighing up to 75 pounds may consume up to 15% of the work period.
 Activity and types of duties performed require manual dexterity and coordination.